 And, speaking on behalf of all my friends who have also used the services of the Brain Tumour Charity, our lives wouldn’t be the same as they are today.”

-- At least 87,933 children and adults are estimated to be living with a brain tumour in the UK
+- Over 88,000 children and adults are estimated to be living with a brain tumour in the UK

 - 14 people in the UK die from a brain tumour every day

 - High-grade brain tumours have the worst 5 year survival rates of all cancers